The Control Spectrum: 8 AI Orchestration Patterns from Full Control to Full Autonomy

 - Want agent capabilities without managing loops

-- Trust SDK to handle execution
+- Trust the agent framework to handle execution

 - Rapid prototyping